Onur-Cansever/Fruit-Warehouse/README.md

 # Fruit-Warehouse
-Basic C Database Programming Project
+Basic Database Programming Project

-This project is alpha so it means you may cannot run the program flawlessly or you may take errors.

-The program's main aim is give the chance about managing the own database to user.
-All users can create an account and login the program then create own fruit warehouse database.

-This project will be more stabler soon and will add more comment lines, will be add detailed user handbook too.
+What can your do with this program ?

+- Users can register or login the user database.

+- Users can create his fruit warehouse and they can edit it.

+Note: All datas hiding with Caesar's encryption method.

 Have a nice day.
+Carpe diem!!